Europe checks the mail. Nobody stops it.

 For hosting operators, this is a rare differentiator that isn't price.
 Enforcement is an infrastructure-supply property — the operator who ships reject-on-fail defaults plus DMARC setup and authentication monitoring moves the whole book up this chart, cuts their own deliverability support load, and sells protection into a base that increasingly has to buy it anyway.
 We benchmark posture per operator book, so the gap to peers is a number, not a pitch.

 Method & honesty.
-Measured on mail-carrying, confirmed-active business domains (operating MX; parking and monetization MX excluded; dead pages excluded) — 14.8M in Europe, 29.3M globally (global: 80.2% SPF, 24.1% hard-fail; Europe is ahead of the world on enforcement).
-"Enforcement" = SPF policy ending -all; soft-fail ~all = 47.4% of Europe's mail-carrying domains.
-What this brief does NOT measure: DMARC.
-Our scanner currently reads apex TXT only, so genuine DMARC adoption (_dmarc.<domain>) is not yet collected — we found 52,615 European domains with DMARC records misplaced at the apex (a misconfiguration tally, not adoption), and we deliberately do not infer DMARC coverage from it.
-DMARC measurement is queued; this brief will be updated when it lands.
+Measured on mail-carrying, active domains (operating MX; parking and monetization MX excluded; dead pages excluded) — 18,804,722 in Europe, 106,067,185 globally (global: 81.4% SPF, 21.0% hard-fail; Europe is ahead of the world on enforcement).
+"Enforcement" = SPF policy ending -all; soft-fail ~all = 47.3% of Europe's mail-carrying domains.
+DMARC, now measured.
+Earlier versions of this brief said DMARC adoption was not yet collected.
+It is — read from _dmarc.<domain>, not from the apex — and it widens the enforcement gap rather than closing it: 49.8% of Europe's mail-carrying domains publish a DMARC record, but only 9.4% publish a reject policy.
+The rest monitor or quarantine, which is the same "flag it, deliver it" posture one layer up.
+Separately, 58,430 European domains carry a DMARC record misplaced at the apex instead of _dmarc — a misconfiguration tally, not adoption, and it is added to neither figure.
 Domain-level, aggregate-only; per-operator posture lives in the product.

 Reproduce this — or ask it yourself